 Is Porta Pine fire-rated?

-Porta PINE (such as Radiata Pine) has fire rating properties under AS 3837 of Spread of Flame of 7 and Smoke Developed Index of 3.
+Porta Clear Pine has fire rating properties of Spread of Flame of 7 and Smoke Developed Index of 3 under AS 3837.
 General guidance on the properties can be found for this and other these specie at www.timber.net.au/index.php/fire-hazard-properties.
 Also further information can be found for a particular species at: https://www.woodsolutions.com.au/Wood-Species/.